Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Introduction

 \section{Introduction}

-The evolution of cosmological space-time is modelled mathematically as an initial value problem in the framework of general relativity.
-Two sets of equations must be solved; namely, evolution and constraint equations.
-In particular, one of them, the constraint equations, determines the \textit{initial data} of the evolution problem.
-Solving the constraint equations to find analytical or numerical initial data is not a simple task, since, in general, they constitute a system of coupled nonlinear partial differential equations.\\
+The evolution of cosmological spacetime is mathematically formulated as an initial value problem within the framework of general relativity.
+This requires solving two coupled sets of equations: the evolution equations and the constraint equations.
+The latter determine the \textit{initial data} for the evolution problem.
+Solving these constraint equations, either analytically or numerically, is a challenging task, as they generally constitute a system of coupled, nonlinear partial differential equations.\\

-One of the standard numerical approaches for solving this system is based on the Lichnerowicz-York conformal method, which involves a conformal transformation to reduce the equations to a set of coupled non-linear elliptic partial differential equations (for a detailed presentation of the subject, see \cite{alcubierre2008introduction,Baumgarte}).
-This method has proven to be highly effective in constructing initial data sets for various scenarios involving asymptotically flat space-times, such as binary black hole systems.
-Its success stems from the simplification of the elliptic system achieved by assuming that the initial data is conformally flat.
-This is, in general, an approximation, except for spherically symmetric cases.
-However, applying this method in cosmological cases is not as straightforward due to the non-asymptotically flat nature of space-time, making it challenging to choose an appropriate conformal metric for the transformation of the equations.
-For an application of this method in a cosmological context refer to \cite{Garfinkle2020}.\\
+A standard numerical approach to this problem is the Lichnerowicz–York conformal method, which employs a conformal transformation to recast the constraint equations as a set of coupled, nonlinear elliptic partial differential equations (for comprehensive discussions, see \cite{alcubierre2008introduction,Baumgarte}).
+This method has proven to be highly effective for constructing initial data sets in a wide range of asymptotically flat spacetime configurations, such as binary black hole systems.
+Its success relies largely on the simplifying assumption that the initial spatial hypersurface is conformally flat, which facilitates the prescription of suitable boundary conditions at spatial infinity.
+In spherically symmetric cases, this assumption is exact, while in more general situations it remains a useful approximation that yields physically consistent and numerically stable initial data.\\

-In this work, we explore an alternative method for numerically solving the constraint equations introduced by Rácz in \cite{racz2014cauchy,racz2014bianchi,racz2015constraints}.
-Instead of reducing the constraints to a system of elliptic equations, this approach transforms the constraints into either a parabolic-hyperbolic system or an algebraic-hyperbolic system, requiring data only on a two-dimensional spatial surface.
-There are several works in the literature where this approach has been applied to obtain initial data sets for various asymptotically flat scenarios involving black hole space-times.
-See, for instance, \cite{beyer2017asymptotics, beyer2019numerical, beyer2020asymptotically,csukas2020} and more recently \cite{csukas2023}.
-However, to the best of our knowledge, this method has not yet been employed in cosmological scenarios.\\

-We investigate the Algebraic-Hyperbolic Formulation (AHF) of the constraint equations in cosmological scenarios.
-Specifically, we focus on the $\mathbb{T}^3$-Gowdy and perturbed FLRW metrics, assuming a spatial topology of $\mathbb{T}^3$ in both cases.
-These scenarios represent two physically and mathematically significant classes of inhomogeneous cosmological models, well-suited for both numerical and analytical studies of early-universe dynamics and gravitational wave phenomena.\\